-To detect a signal from the oscillations and waves of the ring and surface we require another pulse of light, and this time some extra tricks must be played.
-First we use a different colour to the pump pulse so the excitation light does not interfere with the measurement.
+To detect a signal from the oscillations of the ring and surface we require another pulse of light, and this time some extra tricks must be played.
+First, we use a different colour to the pump pulse so the excitation light does not interfere with the measurement.
 Then we reflect the probe light into a detector and use clever electronics to measure tiny variations in the intensity, this is important as the actual reason for the change in reflectivity can be either from slight changes in material properties, or slight changes in shape leading to less light being reflected back to the detector, both lead to only very tiny changes in reflected signal.
 The probe light is also passed along a line where the mirror at one end can be moved.
 As this mirror is moved, the relative time between the pump and probe pulses can be changed, and since light moves very fast a small change in the mirror position corresponds to a very small change in time between the pulses, however this is exactly what we want to measure very fast oscillations.
-Thus we can detect tiny differences in the amount of probe light on time scales down to that of the pulse length.
+Thus, we can detect tiny differences in the amount of probe light on time scales down to that of the pulse length.
 The next trick is that after a time trace is recorded, a Fourier transform is taken.
 Fourier transforms are very useful in physics and convert a signal in time into a trace showing the amount of energy at every frequency present.
 One such trace is shown in the second figure.
 Here we can see two main features, circled in red.
 The low frequency peak corresponds to the ring oscillating, as shown pictorially underneath.
 The higher frequency peak corresponds to light bouncing off the pressure wave that was launched into the glass.
 As the pressure wave moves the light reflected off it changes its phase with that reflected off the top surface.
 This causes interference, and produces a strong observable signal.
 While of limited interest to us here, this signal is useful for characterising the material properties.

-Finally it is of interest to note that there are three peaks visible in the data corresponding to the ring oscillation.
+Finally, it is of interest to note that there are three peaks visible in the data corresponding to the ring oscillation.
 By performing a theoretical simulation of the structure oscillations at similar frequencies can be found, and so we understand that the ring motion, with the sides flexing, bending and oscillating in a complex fashion.

 The same technique described above can be applied to many different situations.
 Another is looking at micro spheres arranged in lines.
-The top of one sphere can be excited using the pump laser pulse which sets up waves travelling around the sphere, these can hen be recorded and analysed.
-If the line of spheres are touching one other, then some of the vibrational energy will be coupled to the second sphere, which can then also be measured.
+The top of one sphere can be excited using the pump laser pulse which sets up waves travelling around the sphere, these can then be recorded and analysed.
+If the spheres are touching one other, then some of the vibrational energy will be coupled to the second sphere, which can then also be measured.
 In so doing, it is possible to understand better the coupling between the spheres at the small scale.

-are again used, and in this case the dish diameter is chosen to be 1200 nanometers.
+was again used, and in this case the dish diameter is chosen to be 1200 nanometres.
 The geometry is shown in the figure, top right, with a honeycomb of dish shapes covering the surface.
 The figure also shows the reflectivity at each point on the surface, top left.
-This is working right at the diffraction limit of light and so represents the best possible visualisation of this nano-structured surface.
+This is working at the diffraction limit of light and so represents the best possible visualisation of this nano-structured surface.
 This is why the image is quite grainy but the positions of the dishes are clearly visible.

-As well as the reflected light, at each point a time trace is recorded after the pump laser pulse has excited phonons in the structure.
+As well as monitoring the reflected light, at each point a time trace is recorded after the pump laser pulse has excited phonons in the structure.
 Here the plasmonic nature of the surface helps to couple the optical light into the structure.
 The time trace can be Fourier transformed to form a frequency spectrum at each point on the geometry.
 It is found that there is a strong resonance at 0.7 GHz, the energy at this frequency is shown at each surface point; bottom left of the figure.
-Due to sample and detection imperfections this data looks a little random, however since we know the surface to be 6 fold symmetric we can first overlay the unit cells of a number of voids in the image to form a single smaller average image.
+Due to sample and detection imperfections this data looks a little random, however since we know the surface to be 6-fold symmetric we can first overlay the unit cells of a number of voids in the image to form a single smaller average image.
 We can then average over all 6 symmetry directions to average the whole image into a single sub-region of a void.
 This is then rotated 6 times to form the fully spatially average data; image bottom right shows 2 resonance modes of the surface.
 This procedure is pushing the limit of data analysis and so many tests have been done to ensure it produces reasonable results.
 From these images we can see that the resonance energy of the surface is located at the centre of the voids, this work is also backed up with simulations that verify this concentration of acoustic energy at the centre of the void.